GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 You must change the pattern for the table name or pattern you want to ingest.
 After change the `inputBigQueryTable` you must re-deploy the job.

-__Note:__ All Batch Dataflow Jobs will stop at the end of execution.
+__Note:__ All Batch dataflow pipeline will stop at the end of execution.
 If you want to trigger again, you must do a new deploy of the Batch Dataflow Job.

 ### How do I check if my data have been de-identified?

+After the Dataflow Pipeline successfully runs, you can check the data in the [Bigquery table](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#preview_table_data) created in the dataset provided in the Non-Confidential project.
+All the sensible data must be de-identified.

+__Note:__ The provided [Java De-Identification Flex Template sample](../flex-templates/java/regional_dlp_de_identification/README.md) sample creates one table for each file processed with the same name of the file.

 ### How do I check if my data have been re-identified?

-### What if I have my own flex templates in a different project?
+After the Dataflow Pipeline successfully runs, you can check the data in the [Bigquery table](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console#preview_table_data) created in the dataset provided in the Confidential Project.

+All the sensible data must be re-identified.